shuleyu/seismic-tomography-models/README.md

 The c++ tools to read the nc files and to get value at certain location are provided in `src`

 Dependencies are
 - netcdf-4.6.1
 - (optional, for plotting) GMT-5.4.4

-Here are some details about data sources and preprocessing to make these nc files:
+Here are details about data sources and preprocessings to make these nc files:

 1. GyPSuM\_vs.nc\
 Paper        : [Simmons et al., 2010] https://doi.org/10.1029/2010JB007631 \